Globally Harmonized System of Classification and Labelling of Chemicals

 - UNITAR has ongoing projects funded by the Quick Start Programme in: Bolivia; Chile; Colombia; the Democratic Republic of the Congo, Guatemala and Mexico

 - A QSP-funded project on SAICM and the GHS in Burundi started in 2016, with the opening workshop on 12 and 13 April 2016

 - The sixth session of the GHS e-Learning course took place on 27 April – 10 July 2016, with 18 participants

-- Twenty-first meeting of the PAG took place on 8 December 2015 – meeting report
+- The twenty-second meeting of the PAG took place on 7 December 2016 – meeting report

 UNITAR project, GHS awareness-raising in Thailand

 Past GHS projects in ASEAN - Phase II

 - Developing a National GHS Implementation Strategy;